utk09-NCL/scss-variables-completion/README.md

 - Automatic skipping of large files and common build/output directories
 - Configurable batch sizes and delays for optimal performance
 - Comprehensive exclusion patterns for build artifacts and dependencies

+## Variable Overview Panel

+The extension provides a comprehensive overview of all SCSS variables in your workspace through the "SCSS Variables Overview" panel.
+This panel shows:

+- Design System Variables: Variables defined in your design system JSON files
+- Local Variables: Variables found in your SCSS files
+- Variable Statistics: Shows both total and unique variable counts
+- Variable Details: For each variable, you can see:
+  - Name and value
+  - File location
+  - Line number
+  - Color preview (for color variables)
+  - Usage count
+  - Whether it's also defined in the design system

+To open the overview panel:

+1. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac)
+2. Type "SCSS Variables Overview"
+3. Select the command to open the panel

+## Variable Counting

+The extension tracks two types of variable counts:

+1. **Total Variables**: The total number of variable definitions found in your SCSS files
+2. **Unique Variables**: The number of unique variable names (deduplicated by name)

+This helps you understand:

+- How many times each variable is defined
+- Where variables are being redefined
+- Potential naming conflicts
+- The overall size of your variable system

+For example, if you see "Local Variables: 1764 (496 unique)", this means:

+- There are 1764 total variable definitions
+- These definitions use 496 unique variable names
+- Some variables are defined multiple times in different files

 ## Installation